 Technically, this is a material violation.
 Every jurisdiction is unique when dealing with positive drug tests.
 Some jurisdictions may treat these violations as serious (new law) violations because if you used an illegal drug, you were in possession of that drug.
 However, because mere drug “use” is rarely if ever prosecuted as an independent drug possession charge, some jurisdictions have treated positive drug tests as technical violations.

-Whether or not you are going to jail will depend on the seriousness of the violation.
+Whether you are going to jail will depend on the seriousness of the violation.
 If you violate probation with a serious violation such as committing a new crime, you may be arrested by law enforcement and taken to jail.
 However, if your violation is a technical violation, you may just be required to appear in court in lieu of going to jail.

 You may be sentenced to the maximum amount allowed by law under the original charge you were placed on probation for.
-For example, if you were placed on probation for a felony sale and possession of cocaine, you originally pled to a second degree felony and a third degree felony with a maximum possible punishment of 20 years – five years for the third degree felony and 15 years for the second degree felony.
+For example, if you were placed on probation for a felony sale and possession of cocaine, you originally pled to a second-degree felony and a third-degree felony with a maximum possible punishment of 20 years – five years for the third-degree felony and 15 years for the second-degree felony.
 Thus, if you violate probation, your maximum possible penalty on the violation is 20 years.

 Modification may occur if the defendant moves to modify probation or if the court deems a modification appropriate.
 If a defendant moves to modify probation and the court grants the defendant’s motion, new probationary terms may be ordered.
 This scenario may occur when an individual has been doing well on probation, has completed the conditions of probation and wants a curfew modification.
 The courts are more likely to grant a defendant’s motion to modify probation if there have been no violations of probation and the defendant is doing well under supervision in the community.